 Ready for more: Outreach and networking

-We are looking forward to intensifying visibility and general awareness of the great work of a whole bundle of people, projects and products over the next months.
+We are looking forward to intensifying visibility and general awareness of the great work of a whole bundle of people, projects, and products over the following months and years.

-Our new organisational discoveries are Deepwave, Ozeanien-Dialog and Nepada Wildlife to just name a few.
-We are looking forward to presenting their work and vision as well as writers and stories to inspire to transform our inner and outer world.
+Our new organisational discoveries are Deepwave, Ozeanien-Dialog, and Nepada Wildlife to just name a few.
+We are looking forward to presenting their work and vision as well as other initiatives and stories to inspire the transformation of our inner as well as outer world.
 In addition to this website, we post regularly on Facebook, Instagram, and LinkedIn.
 Besides, we feed our YouTube Channel.

 Together we change our world

-Take a look, read, watch, and contact us for getting more information or sharing your vision, ideas or projects with us.
+Take a look, read, watch, and contact us to get more information or share your vision, ideas, or projects with us.
 Let’s connect and protect to transform the world.

 Connect and protect to transform our world: What’s where on our website (25th March 2021)